 Precedent indicates that falsified medicinal products usually reach patients via a number of illegal channels such as online pharmacies.
 However, they can sometimes enter the legal supply chain via registered pharmaceutical distributors, wholesalers or pharmacies.

 Measures to prevent Counterfeit medicines entering the legal supply chain

 In July 2011 the European Commission introduced the EU Falsified Medicines Directive, aimed at preventing the entry of counterfeit medicines into the legal supply chain.
 The primary objective is patient safety.

 In Ireland, the Irish Medicines Verification Organisation (IMVO) was established as the body responsible for the local implementation of some of these EU requirements.
 These requirements include the mandatory placing of safety features consisting of a unique identifier and an anti-tampering device on the packaging of medicines which can be scanned or inspected by your pharmacist to validate the authenticity of the medicine.
-In Ireland, any new medicine batches coming into the supply chain will need to be fully compliant with these measures by the 9th February 2019.
+In Ireland, this verification system is up and running.

 Registered doctors may prescribe medicines on-line after a consultation in Ireland however, the supply of medicines via on-line pharmacies is prohibited.
 This is to ensure that a pharmacist can physically inspect any medication you have been prescribed before you receive it.